jpl8/b-log/poetry/2022-03-14-Leaning-back-aginst-the-bark.md

 ---

 Leaning back against the bark,
-Hearing the chirps of birds in spring,
+Hearing the chirps of larks in spring,
 I think of you who left your mark,
 And so too do I now sing.